-The controller begins charging the storage tank when the water temperature measured at sensor SF1 falls below the DHW temperature set point by 0.1 °C. If the flow temperature in the system exceeds the desired charging temperature, the controller tries to reduce the flow temperature in the heating circuit for up to 3 minutes before the exchanger charging pump is activated together with the storage tank charging pump.
+The controller begins charging the storage tank when the water temperature measured at sensor SF1 falls below the DHW temperature set point by 0.1 °C. If the flow temperature in the system exceeds the required charging temperature, the controller tries to reduce the flow temperature in the heating circuit for up to 3 minutes before the exchanger charging pump is activated together with the storage tank charging pump.

 When there is no heating operation or when the flow temperature in the system is lower, the exchanger charging pump is switched on immediately.
-If the temperature currently measured at sensor SF1 is reached at sensor VF, the storage tank charging pump is switched on.
+If the temperature currently measured at sensor SF1 is reached at sensor VF, the storage tank charging pump is switched on after three minutes at the latest.

 If a storage tank thermostat is used, the storage tank charging pump is switched on when the temperature T = charging temperature - 5 °C is reached at sensor VF.

-Instead of the DHW temperature parameter, the Charging temperature can be adjusted as absolute value at the rotary switch if a storage tank thermostat is used.
+Note: Instead of the DHW temperature parameter, the Charging temperature can be adjusted as absolute value at the rotary switch if a storage tank thermostat is used.

-When the flow sensor VF4 is activated, the set point in the heat exchanger circuit is influenced by the system deviation in the storage tank charging circuit upon activation of the storage tank charging pump: if the temperature measured at flow sensor VF4 is lower than the desired charging temperature, the set point in the heat exchanger circuit is increased by 1 °C each minute.
+When the flow sensor VF4 is activated, the set point in the heat exchanger circuit is influenced by the system deviation in the storage tank charging circuit upon activation of the storage tank charging pump: if the temperature measured at flow sensor VF4 is lower than the required charging temperature, the set point in the heat exchanger circuit is increased in steps of 1 °C.

 When the set point in the heat exchanger charging circuit reaches the Max. charging temperature value, the set point is no longer increased.
-"Err 4" alarm is generated.
+"Err 4" error message is generated.

-The set point in the heat exchanger circuit which is valid at the end of the charging cycle will be used again at the beginning of the next cycle.
+Note: The set point in the heat exchanger circuit which is valid at the end of the charging cycle will be used again at the beginning of the next cycle.